raikens1/mutation_rate/readme.md

 for replicating the central results of my report on differences in polymorphism patterns across populations

+## To Do

+[] Make final forms of filtered vcfs available on Ben's website [] Post Rmarkdown code, revised to run smoothly in this repo [] Post data for R analyses
+[] Generate shell scripts (or examples of shell scripts) demonstrating how to filter 1kg vcfs

 ## Pipeline

 Here is a basic walkthrough of my workflow for filtering vcfs and arriving at final results